-Not a terrible attempt, we still have ???, but now we can compute lengths of the empty list and a single element list.
+Not a terrible attempt, we still have ???, but now we can compute lengths of the empty list and a single element list (if we replace the ??? with the error message again)

 Maybe we can abstract out the function

 This isn't a function that operates on lists!